 (a) Tier I criteria.
-A tier 1 operator shall analyze the background soil samples for total petroleum hydrocarbons (TPH-GRO and TPH-DRO), as determined by EPA Method 8015M (or other EPA method approved by the division), benzene, toluene, ethyl benzene and xylenes (BTEX), as determined by EPA SW-846 Method 8021B, and chlorides, using approved United States Environmental Protection Agency (EPA) methods.
+The A tier 1 operator shall analyze the background soil samples for total petroleum hydrocarbons (TPH-GRO and TPH-DRO), as determined by EPA Method 418.18015M (or other EPA method approved by the division), benzene, toluene, ethyl benzene and xylenes (BTEX), as determined by EPA SW-846 Method 8021B, and chlorides, and other constituents listed in Subsections A and B of 20.6.2.3103 NMAC, using approved United States Environmental Protection Agency (EPA) methods.

 (b) Tier 2 criteria.
-A tier 2 operator shall analyze the background soil samples for total petroleum hydrocarbons (TPH-GRO and TPH-DRO), as determined by EPA Method 8015M, benzene, toluene, ethyl benzene and xylenes (BTEX), as determined by EPA SW-846 Method 8021B, chlorides, and other constituents listed in Subsections A and B of 20.6.2.3103 NMAC using approved United States Environmental Protection Agency (EPA) methods.
+A tier 2 If the operator shall analyze the background soil samples for total petroleum hydrocarbons (TPH-GRO and TPH-DRO), as determined by EPA Method 8015M, benzene, toluene, ethyl benzene and xylenes (BTEX), as determined by EPA SW-846 Method 8021B, chlorides, and other constituents listed in Subsections A and B of 20.6.2.3103 NMAC using approved United States Environmental Protection Agency (EPA) methods.